 In grief therapy, we will hold space for all parts of your experience.

 We can help you shift your relationship from reliving to remembering.

 There is no best way or model that guides grief - you will have your own responses, needs, and tools for coping and healing.

 We will learn what you need to feel safe to share your internal grief and safely mourn in external expressions of grief.

-We offer exclusively online counselling so you can connect to a therapist anywhere in Calgary and across Alberta.
+We offer in person and online counselling so you can connect to a therapist anywhere in Calgary and across Alberta.

 The best therapist to meet your unique needs might live in a different area.